tybomb21/tybomb21/README.md

-- 👋 Hi, I’m @tybomb21
+- 👋 Hi, I’m Tyler
-- 🌱 I’m currently learning comp sci - software engineering
+- 🌱 I’m a recent graduate.
+I earne my BS Computer Science focusing in Software Engineering
+- I'm looking for jon oppourtunities that open the door into the tech world.
 - 📫 How to reach me tyllerrmorgan21@gmail.com
 - @tybomb_21